poppy-project/pypot/REST-APIs.md

 ### Sensor

 *Similar to the motor API.
-You just replace motor by sensor.*
+You just replace motor by sensor (for the moment there is no alias for sensors).*

 ## Primitive